2024-2025 Season

 Martines: Sonata in A major

-Haydn: Adagio in D-flat major from Sonata in A-flat major, Hob.
-XVI: 46
+Haydn: Sonata in E-flat major, Hob.
+XVI: 49

-Beethoven: Sonata in C-sharp minor, Op.
-27, No. 2
+Beethoven: Sonata in C-sharp Minor, Op.
+27, No. 2, “Moonlight”

 The Art of the Viennese Fortepiano